-IS&T provides a full service operation for departments, labs, or centers who need system administration and management for their servers.
-If you would like a consultation or want someone else to manage your server environment, Server Operations can help.
+IS&T provides a full service operation for departments, labs, and centers (DLCs) who require system administration and management for their servers.
+If you would like a consultation or prefer that someone else manage your server environment, Server Operations can help.

 Benefits and key features

-Server Operations staff will evaluate your server management needs and offer a comprehensive management package for your server environment, in the form of customized Service Level Agreements (SLAs).
+- Server Operations staff will evaluate your server management needs and offer a comprehensive management package for your server environment, in the form of customized Service Level Agreements (SLAs).
 For pricing and information about managed Linux servers, contact email@example.com.
 For pricing and information about managed Windows servers, contact firstname.lastname@example.org.

 Server hardware: The current Server Operations standard is to deploy new systems in a virtualized environment, barring application-specific reasons why this may not be feasible.
 In the event that dedicated physical hardware is required, hardware supplied will meet the following minimum standards: